DVD-Audio (Digital Versatile Disc -Audio), also known as DVD-A was developed by Panasonic.

 DVD Audio vs Audio in DVD Video

-DVD-Audio is far superior than the audio contained in DVD Video.
+DVD-Audio is far superior to the audio contained in DVD Video.

-Why is this so?is taken up by the video content.
-Audio is squeezed into the remaining space by using a lossy compression.
+Why is this so?
+In DVD Video much space is taken up for the video content.
+Audio is squeezed into the remaining space by using lossy compression.

-DVD- Audio on the other hand, focuses on superior sound by increasing sampling rate and stepping up the frequency range to level not possible with audio CD and DVD-Video owing to their limited space.
+DVD- Audio, on the other hand, focuses on superior sound by increasing sampling rate and stepping up the frequency range to a level not possible with audio CD and DVD-Video owing to their limited space.

 The soundtrack contained in a DVD-Video is 16-bit and the sampling rate is 48 kHz.